michael-collins/feeling-responsive/collections/_assignments/animating-evolved-virtual-creatures.md

 ## Instructions

 1. Watch the animation tutorials.
-2. Create an animated scene inspired by [Tetris](https://www.youtube.com/watch?v=qIAAmaS9n0Q).
+2. Create a creature animation using only primitives inspired by [Evolved Virtual Creatures](https://www.youtube.com/watch?v=JBgG_VSP7f8).
 It must include the following:
-   * At least 8 moving pieces
+   * At least 2 creatures with at least 3 moving pieces appendages
    * Camera movement
    * Easing applied to keyframes of moving objects (non-linear tangents in graph editor)
-   * Camera shake
    * At least 10 seconds of animation at 24 frames per second (240 frames)
 3. To create a "playblast" animation, you can capture the animation directly from the viewport.
 To create a video of the viewport's animation, save the `.blend` file and set the render settings output folder to the project folder.
 Under **File Format**, choose **FFMpeg Video**, change the encoding format to **MPEG-4**.
 4. Choose **View** ⟶ **Viewport Render Animation** to create the animation file.
-Test that the animation file was created.
+Check that the animation file was created.
-5. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-tetris.zip.**
+5. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-creatures.zip.**
 6. Upload the .zip file to the assignment dropbox.
 7. Double check that you've included all files and that your .zip file can be downloaded and opened.